JosephPrichard/simpl/README.md

 <if (arg0 <= 1) then (ret := 0) else (ret := 1), σ0> ⇓ σ0[ret->0]  <x := 2; while ((!(ret <= 0)) && ((2 * x) <= arg0)) do (y := x; while ((!(ret <= 0)) && (y <= arg0)) do (if (arg0 <= y) then (ret := 0) else (y := (y + x))); x := (x + 1)), σ1> ⇓ σ1[x->2]

 <if (arg0 <= 1) then (ret := 0) else (ret := 1); x := 2; while ((!(ret <= 0)) && ((2 * x) <= arg0)) do (y := x; while ((!(ret <= 0)) && (y <= arg0)) do (if (arg0 <= y) then (ret := 0) else (y := (y + x))); x := (x + 1)), σ0> ⇓ σ1[x->2]

-Ret: 0
 ```

 ## Typed Simpl

 A typechecked dialect of Simpl with support for both integers and booleans.

-The following is the example of a fibonacci finding algorithm in typed simpl:
+The following is an example of a fibonacci finding algorithm in typed Simpl:

 ```
 int ret;